ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

   Where:
   ``${activation_key}`` is the Red Hat activation key that is located on the instance details page.

 You can still use another RHEL Capsule Server or a satellite server if you already have an RHEL subscription outside of IBM.
-Charges are incurred for RHEL VMs running in a Virtual Data Center instance for the RHEL license.
+Charges for the RHEL license are incurred against RHEL VMs that are running in a Virtual Data Center instance.
 {:note}

 ### Defining catalogs and policies